aronwoost/gemini-test-repo/.gemini/styleguide.md

    - "fix: address review comments"
    - "refactor: simplify user model" (when "feat: add user model" was in an earlier commit in the same PR)
    - "refactor: improve code from previous commit"
-   - A commit that removes/changes code added by an earlier commit in the same PR
+   - A commit that removes/changes existing code added by an earlier commit in the same PR

-   **Important:** Sequential commits that build upon each other are NOT self-referential fixes.
-For example, these are valid:
+   **Important:** Sequential commits that build upon each other by **adding new content** are NOT self-referential fixes.
+These are valid:
-   - "feat: add user model" followed by "feat: add user controller" (different features)
+   - "feat: add user model" followed by "feat: add user controller" (different features, even in same file)
-   - "feat: add paragraph 1" followed by "feat: add paragraph 2" (different content)
+   - "feat: add paragraph 1" followed by "feat: add paragraph 2" followed by "feat: add paragraph 3" (adding new content to same file)
+   - "feat: add function A" followed by "feat: add function B" (adding new functions to same file)
    - "refactor: simplify authentication logic" (when the authentication code was added in a previous PR, not in this PR)

-   Only flag a commit as self-referential if it modifies, improves, or corrects code that was introduced by a previous commit **in the same PR**.
+   Only flag a commit as self-referential if it **modifies, improves, or corrects existing code** that was introduced by a previous commit **in the same PR**.
+Simply touching the same file is not enough - the commit must actually change lines from a previous commit.

 3. **Production-ready only** - Every commit should represent a complete, standalone change that could logically be deployed to `main`.
 If a commit's sole purpose is to fix an earlier commit in the same PR, it should be squashed into that commit instead.